cloud66/help-old/_posts/how-to/1900-09-26-ssl-termination-on-load-balancers.md

 <div class="notice">
     <h3>Important</h3>
-    <p>Ensure that the certificate is valid: current date must be between the certificate’s start and end date.Certificate keys also should not be password protected</p>
+    <p>Ensure that the certificate is valid: current date must be between the certificate’s start and end date.
+Certificate keys also should not be password protected</p>
 </div>

 Through the [AWS ELB command line interface](http://aws.amazon.com/developertools/2536):